 So here we are, right back where we started, at Romans 3:31.

-The Apostle Paul, clearly and concisely, tells us that the Law of God is not abolished.
+The Apostle Paul, clearly and concisely, told us that the Law of God is not abolished, regardless of what any ‘mainstream denominational doctrine’ may claim.
 Paul himself observed and kept the Law of God given through Moses for his entire life.
-The Holy Spirit inspired James confirms this about Paul, in ‘Acts of the Apostles’.
+The Holy Spirit inspired James confirmed this about Paul, in ‘Acts of the Apostles’.